 Amazon and eBay.
 We all know about them and how GREAT they are.
 We also know that they own the lion’s share of the market.
 When beginning an e-commerce business, many entrepreneurs strive to take a small share of the market that belongs to these two giants.
 Others believe that this is impossible.
 One way or another, their impact on the whole sphere is powerful, and you have to take this into account.

 Running any kind of business is a pretty tricky endeavor, but it’s an exciting adventure you can take.
-We hope you’ve got a clear understanding of the pros and cons of an e-commerce for business.
+We hope you’ve got a clear understanding of the pros and cons of e-commerce.
 If you’re looking forward to starting your own online business and still have some questions about the advantages and disadvantages of using e-commerce, we’ll be happy to help you.
 Feel free to drop us a line, any time!